 - ASCII

 - BACKUP (D)

 - EBCDIC

+- NONE

 - RMUBACKUP

-/FREED\DATE=date

-/NOFREED\DATE
+/FREED\DATE=date /NOFREED\DATE

-Specifies the date the volume was last freed (in the free state).
+Specifies the date the volume was last freed (i.e. put in the FREE state).
 Specify a VMS absolute date and time.
 This is normally set up by MDMS.
-To clear the freed date, specify /NOFREED\DATE.
+To clear the freed date, specify / NOFREED\DATE.